WKIX-FM: History

-The station began operating in 1998 under the call letters WWND, and carried a smooth jazz format as "102.9 the Wind".
+The station began operating in 1998 under the callsign WWND, and carried a smooth jazz format as "102.9 the Wind".
 This setup was very similar in nature to one carried out by another station, WNND-FM 103.9 (now WNNL) from 1990 to 1996.
-In February 2001, the station began an all-1980s format as "Star 102.9", with new call letters, WWMY, following shortly thereafter.
+In February 2001, the station began an all-1980s format as "Star 102.9", with new call sign WWMY following shortly thereafter.
 Goldsboro country station WKIX 96.9 soon joined the new WWMY in a simulcast as WYMY, simulcasting WWMY with 100,000 watts to points east of Raleigh as "Star 96-9 and 102-9".

 Over the next two years, Star attempted to tweak its format by becoming a hot AC hybrid for a brief time before switching to a classic hits format.
 It was during this time that the station carried the syndicated Bob and Sheri morning show, which did not go over well because it often got confused with the Bill & Sheri show on competitor WRAL-FM.

-The Star-FM simulcast broke off in 2003 when WYMY became a Spanish-speaking station known as "La Ley".
+The Star-FM simulcast broke off in 2003 when WYMY became a Spanish-language station known as "La Ley".
 WWMY continued on with the classic hits format as "Star-FM - SuperStars of the 70s and 80s" until 2005, when it made another format tweak by picking up the oldies mantle from what used to be WTRG and changed their handle to Y102.9, which billed itself as "The Home of Motown, Soul, and Rock 'N Roll."
 The musical focus then shifted on hits from the 1960s and 1970s.